taubyte/tb_website_blog_hugo/content/posts/taubyte/101/ping-pong.md

   - [Cloudflare](https://developers.cloudflare.com/dns/manage-dns-records/how-to/create-dns-records/)

-In addition to this entry you will need to redirect the DNS requests to this subdomain to the Taubyte network.
+In addition to this entry, you will need to redirect the DNS requests to this subdomain to the Taubyte network.
 To do so, add the following entry:

 {{< highlight zone >}}
 ping IN CNAME nodes.taubyte.com.